tlnguyen1/Delphi-IObj/README.md

 # Delphi-IObj
-This library will help you to write code that can avoid memory leaks
+This library simplifies the way you write Delphi code that can avoid memory leaks

     // declare and instantiate variable of type TMyObject var myObj := TObj.CreateInstance(TMyObject.Create);